The #1 Dress Shirt Brand in America1.

 Not content to lead the market with product alone, we have long been an innovator in apparel marketing and promotion.
-For example, Van Heusen dress shirts were advertised in national editions of the popular newspaper, Saturday Evening Post.
+For example, Van Heusen dress shirts were one of the first dress shirts to be advertised in the popular newspaper, Saturday Evening Post.
 During the Golden Age of Advertising, PVH became one of the first companies in the world to use Hollywood celebrities and sports figures to endorse its brand.
-Celebrities including Mickey Rooney, Tony Curtis, Bob Hope, Jerry Lewis, Burt Lancaster, Jimmy Stewart, and President Ronald Reagan have all proudly worn Van Heusen dress shirts.
+Celebrities including Mickey Rooney, Tony Curtis, Bob Hope, Jerry Lewis, Burt Lancaster, Jimmy Stewart, and President Ronald Reagan have all endorsed Van Heusen dress shirts.
 We were also one of the first apparel brands with advertising at a sport stadium, adorning outfield walls at both Ebbets Field and Yankee Stadium.

-The Van Heusen story began in 1881 in Pottsville, Pennsylvania, with Moses and his son Isaac Phillips who sold shirts, made at home by Moses' wife Endel and their daughters, to the local coal miners.
+The story began in 1881 in Pottsville, Pennsylvania, with Moses and Endel Phillips who sold and mended shirts for the local coal miners with the help of their children.
 After achieving success in this limited market, Moses Phillips expanded the operation to New York City.
 The family business had officially transitioned from small town to the national stage.

 Van Heusen Today

 The Van Heusen brand has been owned worldwide by PVH since 2001.
-Van Heusen products are distributed in both department stores and in approximately 195 company-operated Van Heusen stores in the U.S and 224 licensee-operated Van Heusen stores outside the United States.
-The brand has strong appeal as evidenced by its ranking as the #1 best-selling branded men's woven sports shirt in U.S. Department and Chain stores in 2012.
-The brand also has international appeal, with 27 licensees covering 75 territories worldwide in product categories including men's, women's and children's dresswear, sportswear and accessories.
+Van Heusen products are distributed in both department stores and in approximately 190 company-operated Van Heusen stores in the U.S. and Canada and 256 licensee-operated Van Heusen stores outside the United States.
+The brand has strong appeal as evidenced by its ranking as the #1 best-selling branded men's woven sports shirt and the #1 best-selling men's dress shirt in U.S. Department and Chain stores in 2013.
+The brand also has international appeal, with 28 licensees covering 85 territories worldwide in product categories including men's, women's and children's dresswear, sportswear and accessories.

-We are also constantly upgrading and improving our department store presence, with a particular focus on the mid-tier.
-Within this channel, we are taking steps to increase our square footage and improve the placement of our products strategically within stores.
+We are also constantly upgrading and improving our department store presence, with a particular focus on the mid-tier department stores in North America.
+Within the mid-tier channel, we are taking steps to increase our square footage and improve the placement of our products strategically within stores.